jonathan-ikpen/pti-bot-v1/README.md

 ## Acknowledgments

 - Thanks to the developers of the libraries and frameworks used in this project.
-- Special thanks to the Petroleum Training Institute for providing the necessary resources.
+- Thanks to the Petroleum Training Institute for the data (website - `pti.edu.ng`).